Resurrecting the Incredible Flower Crowns of Old Ukrainian Wedding Photos

 In the 20th century, this tradition disappeared; in Communist Ukraine, to wear traditional dress or embroidery became a symbol of protest.
 Pictures of these wreaths survived, though, and even some examples.
-But now, as Ukrainian independence and identity is again threatened, there is a revival of this tradition.
+But as Ukrainian independence and identity came under threat in recent years, there was a revival of this tradition.

 It has become trendy to wear flower wreaths—they are “sold everywhere in Kiev,” a Vogue correspondent reports—and one studio, Third Roosters, is using old photos of traditional wreaths to recreate extraordinary headdresses.